dailystory/docs/articles/changelog/2021/january.md

 * If a step fails, should be logged as failure not complete
 * Remove GetDsidsChunkedAsync
 * Add groupname to api graph output
+* Disply custom section for Mindbody information in profile

 ## January 28, 2021
 * Trigger automation job